 Originally a member of the Class of 2010, Jeanette took 4 years off from Princeton to pursue projects as a journalist, researcher, filmmaker, and poet.
 She recently filed a radio story on the rising popularity of "gap years" and "leaves of absence" at Princeton -- listen here!

-Jeanette has worked as a research assistant at the Washington Post, AIG Global Real Estate, and the Museum of Jewish Heritage; as a marketing associate at Kaplan Test Prep, Princeton University's Lewis Center of the Arts, the Ministers and Missionaries Benefit Board, and the Iowa Democratic Party; and as a student journalist at George Mason University's Institute for Humane Studies, Patton-Imani Productions (Drake University), the National Lesbian and Gay Journalists Association, and The Fund for American Studies' European Journalism Institute.
+Jeanette has worked as a research assistant at the Washington Post, AIG Global Real Estate, and the Museum of Jewish Heritage; as a marketing + corporate communications associate at Kaplan Test Prep and Admissions, Princeton University's Lewis Center of the Arts, and the Ministers and Missionaries Benefit Board; and as a student journalist at George Mason University's Institute for Humane Studies, Patton-Imani Productions (Drake University), the National Lesbian and Gay Journalists Association, and The Fund for American Studies' European Journalism Institute in Prague.

 Jeanette has taken journalism courses in feature writing (with Julia Keller, Chicago Tribune), television news (with Lisa Cohen, ABC News PrimeTime Live + CBS News 60 Minutes), documentary video (with Jody Swilky, Drake University), "Sight and Sound: Filmmaking" (at Tisch School of the Arts, NYU) and radio reporting (with Steven Drummond, NPR).